npearce/CaC-Github_Webhook_Server/DOCS/BIG-IP_SETUP.md

 }
 ```

-This will push a **significat** volume of data to the BIG-IP log: `/var/log/restnoded/restnoded/log`
+This will push a **significat** volume of data to the BIG-IP log: `/var/log/restnoded/restnoded.log`

 NODE: Remember to disabe debug made with `"debug": "false"` when troubleshooting is complete.

+## UNINSTALL

+1. Verify the version you are running in: `/mgmt/shared/iapp/global-installed-packages`.
+For example, on the BIG-IP, execute:

+`curl -u <username>:<password> -X GET http://localhost:8100/mgmt/shared/iapp/global-installed-packages/`

+Note the version you are running.

+2. Uninstall the Github Webhook Servier with via `/mgmt/shared/iapp/package-management-tasks`.
+For example, on the BIG-IP, execute:

+`curl -u <username>:<password> -X POST http://localhost:8100/mgmt/shared/iapp/package-management-tasks -d '{ "operation":"UNINSTALL","packageName": "GithubWebhookServer-0.2.0-0002.noarch"}'`